open-telemetry/semantic-conventions/docs/http/http-metrics.md

 **[1]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

+**[2]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type or a component-specific low cardinality error code.

-**[2]:** If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.type` SHOULD be set to the canonical [Reason Phrase](https://www.rfc-editor.org/rfc/rfc2616.html#section-6.1.1) corresponding to the returned status code or to `_OTHER`.
+If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.type` SHOULD be set to the string representation of the status code, an exception type (if thrown) or a component-specific error code.

-If request fails with an error before or after status code was sent or received, such error SHOULD be recorded on `error.type` attribute.
-The description SHOULD be predictable and SHOULD have low cardinality.
+The `error.type` value SHOULD be predictable and SHOULD have low cardinality.
 Instrumentations SHOULD document the list of errors they report.

 The cardinality of `error.type` within one instrumentation library SHOULD be low, but